-- 45. The members of the Security Council encourage the Chairs of all subsidiary bodies to continue to report to the Council on any outstanding issues, when necessary and in any event on a regular basis, in order to receive strategic guidance from the Council. - 46.
+- 46. The members of the Security Council encourage the Chairs of all subsidiary bodies to continue to report to the Council on any outstanding issues, when necessary and in any event on a regular basis, in order to receive strategic guidance from the Council. - 47.
 The members of the Security Council encourage subsidiary bodies of the Council to seek the views of Member States with strong interest in their areas of work.
-The members of the Security Council in particular encourage sanctions committees to seek the views of Member States that are particularly affected by the sanctions. - 47.
-The members of the Security Council encourage Chairs of the subsidiary bodies of the Council to make the schedules of meetings of subsidiary bodies available to the public, when appropriate, through their websites and the Journal of the United Nations. - 48.
-The members of the Security Council welcome the participation in the meetings of the Security Council Working Group on Peacekeeping Operations by the Secretariat, troop-contributing countries and other major stakeholders, and encourage this practice in order to foster closer cooperation between the Council and those actors.
+The members of the Security Council in particular encourage sanctions committees to seek the views of Member States that are particularly affected by the sanctions. - 48.
+The members of the Security Council encourage the Secretariat to provide administrative and substantive support to the subsidiary bodies of the Security Council. - 49.
+The members of the Security Council encourage Chairs of the subsidiary bodies of the Council to make the schedules of meetings of subsidiary bodies available to the public, when appropriate, through their websites and the Journal of the United Nations.

+50. The members of the Security Council welcome the participation in the meetings of the Security Council Working Group on Peacekeeping Operations of the Secretariat, troop- and police-contributing countries and other major stakeholders, and encourage this practice in order to foster closer cooperation between the Council and those actors.

 IX.
-Matters of which the Council is seized\
+Matters of which the Council is seized